How to Start a Cut Flower Business: 5 Tips for New Flower Farmers

 Please don’t wait until you have flowers to start marketing.

-I get it—there’s this fear that if you promote too soon and something goes wrong (bad weather, poor germination, crop failure), you’ll be left with nothing to sell.
-But here’s the thing: marketing isn’t about the flowers—it’s about building relationships.
+There’s this fear that if you promote too soon and something goes wrong (bad weather, poor germination, crop failure), you’ll be left with nothing to sell.
+But here’s the thing: marketing isn’t about the flowers.
+It’s about building relationships.

 You don’t need flowers in bloom to start marketing.
 You just need to start talking about your farm.